 Alternatively, students who demonstrate high financial need are more likely to qualify for a federal grant.
 This federally-subsidized money does not need to be repaid, making it a more attractive option than a loan.

-The most common type of grant for lower income students is known as the Pell Grant — with awards up to $5,550 per year.
+The most common type of grant for lower income students is known as the Pell Grant — with awards up to up to $7,395 per year.
 This aid extends to students who have one or more dependents and earn less than $40,000.